lukelee1220/Python/README.md

 # Python
-I am a starter of Python, this repo will be used to record my python codes
+I am junior Luke, I am 9 years old, I am a starter of Python, this repo will be used to record my python codes.